maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 In fact, a larger population would result in more demand for food, water, energy, and other basic needs, resulting in an increased incentive to invent new ways to solve these problems (or improve current ones).
 The market adapts itself to supply and demand in real time, one of the beautiful aspects of our capitalistic system.

-More people on the planet means more humans who get the chance of experiencing the beauty of life, more creative minds, more inventions, more technological breakthroughs, etc. This a net positive for the world, it's wonderful.
+More people on the planet means more humans who get the chance of experiencing the beauty of life, more creative minds, more inventions, more technological breakthroughs, etc. This a net positive for the world!
+It's wonderful.

 ## Capitalism isn't burning the planet